PreethiBompally/DBProjects/README.md

 - Minus
 - Join (equi join, theta join, natural join)

-The project #1 folder has 3 files
+The "project1" folder has 3 files
 1. KeyType.java
 2. MovieDB.java
 3. Table.java

-- we have created a folder "store"  which saves all table data.This folder has to be in the same directory as project #1 folder.
+- we have created a folder "store"  which saves each tables' data.This folder has to be in the same directory as "project1" folder.

+- We have generated documentaion using Java Docs.
+The documentaion folder is in the same directory as "project1" folder.

 Execution: